Log in

 Pour Monsieur 2014 Eau de Parfum

-Pour Monsieur (Eau de Parfum) is a popular perfume by Chanel for men and was released in 2014.
-The scent is citrusy-chypreartig.
-It is still available to purchase.
-Pronunciation
+A popular perfume by Chanel for men, released in 2014.
+The scent is citrusy-chypre.
+It is still in production.

 Main accords